holochain-gym/holochain-gym.github.io/docs/developers/basic/headers.md

   - Update
   - Delete

-In this exercise you will only have to deal with Create.
+In this exercise you will only have to deal with `Create`.
 All headers have the above mentioned fields, with one small exception of the Dna header, which doesn't have a prev_header, for the very simple reason that it is always the first header to be created in a holochain app.

 And some headers have some extra fields.
 Create and Update have 2 more fields.
 And not surprisingly these fields tell something about entries.
 Because entries a very lightweight and most of the metadata is in the header, like author, timestamp, etcetera there has to be a link between an entry and its header.